-If you’re an introvert and your kid is an extrovert, you know first-hand there’s no way to change their personality to match yours.
+If you’re an introvert, you know first-hand that there are certain things you crave, solitude being one of them.
 But as parents, we want to help our kids get the most out of life and not be limited by their personality.
 If you have an introvert kid who struggles with speaking up in social situations or has a constant need for solitude, here are 10 things you can do to help him succeed.

 1. Help her know how to leave a social setting when it gets to be too much.
 Come up with a simple hand signal that you and your kid can use when you're at a playdate or party.
 This mom and her introvert son use a "v" or peace sign to indicate when he needed to escape the over stimulation.